Gun fu: Pen-and-paper games

 Conspiracy X, another tabletop RPG first published in 1996, also included the combat style as a usable skill.
 In this game, gun fu allowed players' characters to use firearms in close combat and skilled martial artists to string together combinations of moves.

 In the Buffyverse role-playing games, gun fu is the name for the firearms skill, but this is more likely meant to be humorous rather than to imply characters practice an actual firearm-based martial art.

-In the Ninjas and Superspies supplement Mystic China, gun fu' is the Triad assassin training, and is a martial arts skill that can be available to player characters.
+In the Ninjas and Superspies supplement Mystic China, gun fu is the Triad assassin training, and is a martial arts skill that can be available to player characters.
 It primarily emphasizes the use of paired 9mm pistols.

-In "Run and Gun", a expansion of the fifth-edition of the pen-and-paper role-playing game Shadowrun, gun fu is a combat style available.
+In Run & Gun, a expansion of the fifth-edition of the pen-and-paper role-playing game Shadowrun, gun fu is a combat style available.

 The GURPS roleplaying system has a Gun-Fu supplement, written by S.A.
 Fisher, Sean Punch, and Hans-Christian Vortisch.